ibm-cloud-docs/logs-router/about.md

     When tenant is created, at least one target has to be specified.
 You can only define 2 targets per tenant.
 Therefore, you can only add 1 target to an existing tenant. {: note}

+    The target name must be unique within the region and not exceed 35 characters in length.
+If you attempt to create a target with a name that already exists within the region or is too long, an error is returned and your target is not created.
+    {: note}

 - You can update the target configuration details such as target host, target port, target name, target instance CRN, and more.

 - You can delete only 1 target from a tenant.